Plain English Breakdown

 - Reserve Officer

-- A part-time police officer who assists full-time officers during emergencies and special events.
+- A volunteer or part-time law enforcement officer who assists full-time police officers during emergencies and special events.

 - Auxiliary Officer